layeredy/.github/profile/README.md

 # We're Layeredy

-We're a independent company dedicated to developing software for small businesses with privacy, usability, and a budget in mind.
+We're an independent software company dedicated to developing solutions for small businesses and communities with privacy, usability, and a budget in mind

 For more details about what we do, visit [our website](https://layeredy.com/).
 You'll find info on our services,